Chinese Painting — Development, Traditions, Aesthetics, and Artistic Conception

 Chinese Landscape Paintings or Shanshui Hua formed as an independent painting style in the Sui Dynasty (589 — 619), which usually contain mountains, lakes, rivers, stones, trees, buildings, boats, and other natural sceneries.

-Since the beginning, there are two major styles of Chinese Landscape Painting, the Blue-Green (Qinglv) and the Ink and Wash (Mobi).
+Since the beginning, there are two major styles of Chinese Landscape Painting, Blue-Green (Qinglv) and Ink and Wash (Mobi).

 Blue-Green or Qinglv Style Chinese Landscape Painting "You Chun Tu" by Zhan Ziqian (about 545 — 618) — Palace Museum

 Ink and Wash or Mobi Style Chinese Landscape Painting "Jianggan Xueji Tu" by Wang Wei (701 — 761).

-Later, a type of golden paint (Nijin) was added to outline in Blue-Green Paintings, forming the resplendent Golden-Blue Landscape Painting (Jinbi Shanshui).
+Later, a type of golden paint (Nijin) was used to outline in Blue-Green Paintings, forming the resplendent Golden-Blue Landscape Painting (Jinbi Shanshui).

 Golden-Blue Landscape Painting or Jinbi Shanshui "Minghuang Xingshu Tu" by Li Zhaodao (675 — 758), About Emperor Xuanzong of Tang Fled to Sichuan during An-Shi Rebellion.
 This is the copied version by people of the Song Dynasty (960 — 1279), preserved in the Taipei Palace Museum.

 With the increasing influence of scholar-officials since the Song Dynasty (960 — 1279), their favorite style, the poetic Ink and Wash paintings that resemble Chinese Calligraphy became more and more popular.

 Through those quiet, dreamy natural sceneries and masterful use of brushes and ink, they could pursue inner peace, spiritual serenity, and self-cultivation.

-The most recommended way to appreciate Chinese Landscape Paintings is to immerse oneself in the painting, to walk, sit, live, and visit those poetic mountains, rivers, lakes, and fields.
+The most recommended way to appreciate Chinese Landscape Painting is to immerse oneself in the painting, to walk, sit, live, and visit those poetic mountains, rivers, lakes, and fields.

 Chinese Landscape Painting "Guanchao Tu" by Yuan Jiang (About 1671 — 1746) — Palace Museum

-Poetic Beauty of Chinese Flowers and Birds Paintings.
+Poetic Beauty of Chinese Flowers and Birds Painting.

 Chinese Flowers and Birds Painting or Huaniao Hua is about natural lives, including plants, birds, insects, fishes, mammals, and mythical creatures.

-Chinese Flowers and Birds Painting "Xinghua Yingwu Tu" by Huang Jucai (About 933 — 993) — Museum of Fine Arts, Boston
+Flowers and Birds Painting "Xinghua Yingwu Tu" by Chinese Painter Huang Jucai (About 933 — 993) — Museum of Fine Arts, Boston

 Gongbi Style Chinese Flowers and Birds Painting "Guoshu Laiqin Tu", by Artist Lin Chun of the Song Dynasty — Palace Museum